redwankarimsony/redwankarimsony/README.md

 # ML Competitions on [Kaggle](https://www.kaggle.com/)

-The following table contains all the code bases of the competitions that I participated on HackerEarth.
+The following table contains all the code bases of the competitions that I participated on Kaggle.
 The original code repo is in this profile.
 However for easier glide through all of them, I organized them in this table.
 This table may help you to find the specific problem and solutions.
 Keep Learning!

 | No. |                                  Challenge Name                                  |                                                                                           Folder                                                                                            |      Type      |                       Position                        | LeaderBoard |
 | :-: | :------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------: | :---------------------------------------------------: | :---------: |